wp-plugins/get-directions/readme.txt

 The route will be displayed if the browser permits providing the users location, however is you want to permanently turn off directions set hideroute='yes'

+Specify an operating radius, which draws an opaque circle based on your location radius='12MI'      for 12 miles radius='12KM'       for 12 Kilometres

 Specify the map image height ( default = 300px)
 height='400px'